-With Operation Sindoor, armed forces demonstrated India's resoluteness to world: VP at NCC camp
+With Operation Sindoor, armed forces demonstrated India's resoluteness to world: VP at NCC Camp

-In his address at the National Cadet Corps' Republic Day Camp 2026 at Delhi Cantonment, he also hailed the "commendable contribution" of the NCC during the operation.
+In his address at the National Cadet Corps' Republic Day Camp at Delhi Cantonment, he also hailed the role of the NCC during the operation.

 "The NCC made a commendable contribution during Operation Sindoor when nearly 72,000 NCC cadets turned into 'NCC warriors' by volunteering services for civil defence measures," he said.